SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

 * To install these alerts, you need to have the Manage Monitors role capability.
 * Alerts can be installed by either importing a JSON file or a Terraform script.

-Sumo Logic provides out of the box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you monitor your ActiveMQ clusters.
+Sumo Logic provides out-of-the-box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you monitor your ActiveMQ clusters.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.
 For details, see [ActiveMQ Alerts](#activemq-alerts).

 :::note
 There are limits to how many alerts can be enabled - please see the[ Alerts FAQ](/docs/alerts/monitors/monitor-faq) for details.